rchlchn/Rachel_BlueStamp_Portfolio/index.md

 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.

 # Code
 This Arduino code uses an ultrasonic sensor to measure how far away an object is.
 It sends out a sound wave from the trigger pin, waits for it to bounce back, and measures how long it takes to return using the echo pin.
 The code then calculates the distance based on the time it took.
 If the object is closer than 10 centimeters, a buzzer turns on and makes a sound.
 If the object is farther away, the buzzer stays off.
 The distance is also printed on the Serial Monitor so you can see how far the object is in real-time.
+The led turns on when the buzzer is buzzing and turns off when the buzzer is isnt buzzing and by adjusting and customizing the tone of the buzzer, the closer an object is, the louder the buzzer will get.

 ```c++
 const int trigPin = 6;